MARKET ANALYSIS 2017

 Some smaller distribution companies, such as Cinemania Group d.o.o., Cenex d.o.o., Demiurg and Fivia, distribute independent, domestic and European films.

 EXHIBITION AND BOX OFFICE

-The domestic film with most admissions is still Going Our Way / Gremo mi po svoje (Miha Hočevar, Vertigo/Emotionfilm, 2010) with 205,439 admissions.
+The Slovenian film with the most admissions since 1991 is At Hostar / Pr’ Hostar by Luka Marčetić with 211,604 admissions (179.667 admissions in 2016 and 31,937 admissions in 2017), followed by Going Our Way / Gremo mi po svoje (directed by Miha Hočevar and produced by Vertigo/Emotionfilm, 2010) with 205,439 admissions.

 GRANTS AND NEW LEGISLATION